When people think of eyelash extensions, they picture celebs like Kylie Jenner, sporting a pair of lash extensions without fail.

 However, eyelash extensions aren’t just for the younger generation.
 In fact, eyelash extensions for older ladies are becoming increasingly common, and more and more women in their 50s are getting their first pair of lashes!

 At my lash studio, we sometimes have women asking “Am I too old for eyelash extensions?”
+So if that sounds familiar, this article is for you.

 And don’t worry ladies — if you have been thinking about giving eyelash extensions a try, but weren’t sure if they would be right for you… then this blog post is for you!
 I’ll even share some pictures of my beautiful older clients rocking their lash extensions!